microsoft/KC/papers/Entailment-Issues/README.md

 nltk
 sklearn
 ```

-## Download dataset
+## Downloading datasets

-You can download the Yahoo, Emotion and Situation dataset from [here](https://drive.google.com/file/d/1qGmyEVD19ruvLLz9J0QGV7rsZPFEz2Az/view) , we only use the test set in our experiments.
-Note that we use GLUE version validation set for SST-2.
+For convenience, you can download the Yahoo, Emotion, and Situation datasets from [this link](https://drive.google.com/file/d/1qGmyEVD19ruvLLz9J0QGV7rsZPFEz2Az/view).
+Only the test sets are utilized in the paper experiments.
+Note that we use the GLUE version validation set for SST-2.

-download and preprocess other data by running
+Download and preprocess other data by running the script below:

 ```
 bash code/preprocess/download_data.sh
 ```

-## Download pretrained model
+## Downloading pretrained model

-You can get the pretrained model used in Yin 2019 et al. from [here](https://drive.google.com/file/d/1ILCQR_y-OSTdgkz45LP7JsHcelEsvoIn/view) .
+For convenience, you can get the pretrained model used in Yin 2019 et al. at [this link](https://drive.google.com/file/d/1ILCQR_y-OSTdgkz45LP7JsHcelEsvoIn/view).

-We also release the models we trained which are used in Table 1 and Table 2.
-Download by run:
+We also release the models we trained, which are used in Table 1 and Table 2.
+They can be downloaded by running thh script below:

 ```
 bash code/preprocess/download_model.sh
 ```

-## Experiment
+## Experiments

-1. Run NSP
+### 1. NSP

-To replicate our NSP(Reverse) results on AGNews test set:
+To replicate our NSP (Reverse) results on the AGNews test set:

-each input line has format :
+Each input line has format:
 ```
 text\tlabel\n
 ```
 where input text and label are separated by a tab.

 ```python
 python code/nsp/test_zero.py --input_fn data/test/agnews.txt \